Predoctoral Training Program Objectives

 TL1 Request for Applications

 This notice serves as a request for applications from predoctoral students who are interested in pursuing a Master of Science Degree program in Translational Research (MTR) with funding from the CTSA TL1 training grant.
-The purpose of this program is to provide a formal funded research training opportunity (from July 2014 until April 2016) for individuals interested in pursuing research careers in Translational Research and whose research is focused on the elucidation of mechanistic and therapeutic aspects of disease process.
+The purpose of this program is to provide a formal funded research training opportunity for individuals interested in pursuing research careers in Translational Research and whose research is focused on the elucidation of mechanistic and therapeutic aspects of disease process.